hl7au/au-fhir-core/input/pagecontent/general-requirements.md

       - when the system has text but no coded value, only the text sub-element is populated.
       - when there is neither text or coded value:
         - use the appropriate "unknown" concept code from the value set if available.
-        - when the value set does not have an appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason).
+        - when the value set does not have an appropriate "unknown" concept code, use "unknown" from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason).

         Example: AllergyIntolerance resource where the manifestation is unknown.
         ~~~